AmberJune/AmberJune.github.io/_posts/2017-07-20-just_cuz_it_works_doesnt_mean_it_aint_broken.markdown

 <img src="https://media.giphy.com/media/3NtY188QaxDdC/giphy.gif" style="min-width: 300px; max-width: 300px;" alt="image" class="img-responsive" />

-I had mistakenly called on `play(board)` at the end of my `#play` method instead of just at the end my CLI (which is where it was supposed to be since the bin initializes the game).
+I had mistakenly called on `play(board)` after the end of my `#play` method instead of just at the end my CLI (which is where it was supposed to be since the bin initializes the game).

 Derptastic, and total User-Error!
 I felt a little silly, and a little dumb, but moreso, I felt kinda lowkey badass for finding that all on my own and that was rewarding to me.